 If you’re interested in becoming a software developer, you’ll likely find many programs that focus on teaching you the skills needed to enter the field.
 The University of Central Missouri gives you that knowledge — and takes it to the next level.
-In the ABET- and AACSB-accredited Computer Information Systems BSBA in Software Development program, you’ll blend theory and practice.
+In the ABET- and AACSB-accredited Computer Information Systems BSBA - Software Development area program, you’ll blend theory and practice.
 Our courses provide you with a strong technical background as well as the business understanding to be a leader in the field.

 What’s more, you’ll learn from expert faculty who keep abreast of industry trends and topics and ensure their courses are up to date on the latest practices and theories.
 Current faculty research includes work on timely topics such as software development methodologies, IT security, managing data and databases and enterprise resource planning.

 Career path of a software developer

 As you pursue the career path of a software developer, you’ll get skills and competencies from your UCM education that will set you apart from others seeking similar work in the field.
 With UCM’s CIS degree, you’ll be able to walk into your career from day one with knowledge of how businesses work and what they need to succeed.
 That means you’ll understand how your work fits into the larger picture as you solve real-world business problems.

 #1 value in Missouri by College Factual